phlax/aio.app/README.rst

 Any sections in the configuration that start with "schedule/" will create a scheduler.

 Specify the frequency and the function to call.
-The function should be a co-routine.
+The function will be wrapped in a coroutine if it isnt one already

 .. code:: ini